 Have you been grinding away at your novel for years?
 Maybe you’ve got a great book in you but don’t know where to take it?
 Or perhaps publishing a book is the next step to establishing your expertise in your field.
 Creative Capital is launching a brand new workshop this month for artists seeking publishing strategies.
-Join us for Storyselling: The Secrets of Successful Book Proposals at Creative Capital’s office in Downtown Manhattan on September 30, 6:15-9:15pm for an intensive “how-to” on getting your words out there.
-The experienced editor, author, and workshop leader Victoria Rowan offers the tips below for aspiring authors.
+Victoria Rowan’s workshops, Storyselling: The Secrets of Successful Book Proposals, offered regularly, are an intensive “how-to” on getting your words out there.
+The experienced editor, author, and workshop leader Victoria offers the tips below for aspiring authors.

 Here’s the good news: Over my 30+ years of working as an editor or writing coach to all types of creative professionals, I have personally witnessed that anyone who really wants to be a published writer will succeed.